ludocode/mpack/docs/features.md

 *Asynchronous* means the parser is cooperative and re-entrant; when not enough data is available, it will return out of the parser with a "continue later" result rather than failing or blocking the read.
 There are two asynchronous entries in the above table, one for incremental parsing and one for tree parsing.

 *Compatible with older (1.0) spec* means the ability to produce messages compatible with parsers that only understand the old v4/1.0 version of MessagePack.
-A backwards-compatible encoder must at a minimum support the option to disable "str8", since there was no "raw8" type in old MessagePack.
+A backwards-compatible encoder must at a minimum support writing an old-style raw without "str8", since there was no "raw8" type in old MessagePack.